 The Enneagram is a psychology-based typology system that categorizes people based on personality.
 The Enneagram type 8, also known as the Challenger or the Protector, is one of the nine personality types first described by G. I. Gurdjieff.

 The test results are associated with an individual’s strengths, beliefs, weaknesses, and outlook on relationships.
 Type 8 tends to be assertive, dominant, and confident.
 This article will review the many skills and vulnerabilities of Enneagram type 8.

 What is the Enneagram Type 8 Meaning?

 Being the Enneagram type 8 means that you are authoritative, dominant, persuasive, and generally a good leader.
 You tend to have difficulty giving up power and wish to be in control at all times.

 Other names: The Challenger, The Protector, The Powerful, Dominating Type, The Willful

 Many refer to the Enneagram Type 8 as the Perfectionist, the Challenger, or the Reformer.
 This is so because Eights enjoy challenging themselves and others.
 They are charismatic, persuasive, and have an excellent sense of self-awareness.

 This makes Eights perfect for managing teams or leading startups.In addition to that, Eights seek to inspire others and to push the boundaries of what others believe to be possible.
 Their energy and willpower force them to innovate.

-One of the main goal types Eights have is to leave a legacy behind, and their persistence and endurance aids them in achieving this mission
+One of the main goals type 8 have is to leave a legacy behind, and their persistence and endurance aid them in achieving this mission

 As with all people, Eights have their own shortcomings.
 They have difficulty accepting authority because of their individualistic worldview.
 In addition, relationships can be difficult to maintain when they are not in control.